Nageswar-Sahoo/Computer-Vision-Project/S5/README.md

     3 - Inference:

-             1 - We could see batch-norm help us in enhancing the model efficiency 2 - We could see Regularization helps us in reducing overfitting .
+             1 - We could see batch-norm help us in enhancing the model efficiency 2 - We could see dropout helps us in reducing overfitting .
                  We could see the model perform slightly better on test data .
              3 - If we push this model further there is a high chance we can achieve the target of 99.4 4 - We are also not using GAP, but depending on a BIG sized kernel at the last layer we will fix this in next step .